 This committee deals with the due process provisions of Chapter VI of the Code of the University of North Carolina.
 Election of the members of the Faculty Hearings Committee is set forth in the Bylaws of the Faculty in Article V.

-* The term "working days" as used in these policies means any day (excluding Saturdays and Sundays) on the undergraduate Academic Calendar that classes are scheduled to be in session during the faculty member's contracted employment term, not including summer sessions.

 1. Procedures for further review of non-reappointment decisions and decisions not to recommend for tenure when non-reappointment is involved.

 a.
 Request for review by the Faculty Hearing Committee and initial consideration of the request.